 Forests provide a habitat for 80 per cent of the world’s land biodiversity and 1.6 billion people rely on forest resources for their livelihoods.
-Forests make a positive contribution to the environment by improving air quality, absorbing carbon dioxide, conserving water and preserving soil.
-Yet human activity, illegal logging, poor management and agricultural supply chains have massively depleted the world’s forests, putting the environment at risk.
+Forests also make a positive contribution to the environment by improving air quality, absorbing carbon dioxide, conserving water and preserving soil.
+Yet human activity, illegal logging, poor land management and agricultural supply chains have massively depleted the world’s forests, putting the environment and climate at risk.

-Target is committed to eliminating illegal logging and deforestation from our supply chain; working to ensure that wood, paper and forest fibres sourced for our own brand products come from responsibly managed forests, whilst also seeking alternative fibre sources such as agricultural residues or recycled fabrics to further reduce environmental and social impact and transition to a circular economy.
+Target is committed to eliminating illegal logging and deforestation from our supply chain; working to ensure that wood, paper and forest fibres sourced for our own brand products avoid ancient and endangered forests and come from low-risk sources.
+We also promote the use of fibres sourced from certified responsibly managed forests and will preference the use of recycled or alternative fibre sources, where viable to further reduce environmental and social impact and transition to a circular economy.

 Target complies with the Australian Illegal Logging Prohibition Act and we conduct due diligence on all regulated timber products to reduce the risk that illegally logged timber is imported or processed.
 In addition, some of our wooden products carry Forest Stewardship Council® (FSC®) certification.
 FSC is a not for profit organisation dedicated to the promotion of responsible forest management worldwide.
 When you see the FSC® label, you can be assured that the materials have been harvested to benefit communities, wildlife and the environment.
 Learn More